 Advance Notice vs. No Notice Incidents

 In some cases, our facility may receive advance notice or warning of an eminent event, e.g., severe weather.
-We will respond by taking protective actions to ensure the safety and well-being of our residents, staff and visitors.
-We may also elect to activate our EOP and NHICS to support our preparatory actions.
+We will respond by taking protective actions to ensure the safety and well-being of our people supported, staff and visitors.
+We may also elect to activate our EOP and LTCICS to support our preparatory actions.

 In other cases, we may have no advance notice prior to an emergency.
 The element of surprise can significantly add to the stress of dealing with a sudden onset emergency, but practicing emergency response via drills and exercises can significantly improve performance during the emergency.